astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `claim_many`

-Claims the amount from Escrow fee distributor for transfer to the receivers.
+Claims ASTRO rewards from multiple periods and sends them to the recipient.

 ```json
 {